MvvsnmDevops4122/linux-administration/user-management-linux.md

 ramesh ALL=(ALL) ALL
 ```

-This allows Ramesh to use `sudo` according to this rule.
+This gives Ramesh broad sudo access according to this rule.

 For example: